Enhanced Bilevel Optimization via Bregman Distance: Related Works

-Bregman distance-based method (a.k.a, mirror descent method) \citep{censor1992proximal,beck2003mirror} is a powerful optimization tool because it use the Bregman distances to fit the geometry of optimization problems.
-Bregman distance is first proposed in \cite{bregman1967relaxation}, and is extended in \cite{censor1981iterative}. \cite{censor1992proximal} first proposed proximal minimization algorithm with Bregman function. \citep{beck2003mirror} studied the mirror descent for convex optimization. subsequently, \cite{duchi2010composite} proposed an effective variant of mirror descent, i.e., composite objective mirror descent to solve regularized convex optimization.
-More recently, \citep{lei2020adaptivity} integrated the variance reduced technique to the mirror descent algorithm for stochastic convex optimization. \cite{zhang2018convergence} studied the convergence properties of mirror descent algorithm for solving nonsmooth nonconvex problems.
-The variance-reduced adaptive stochastic mirror descent algorithm \citep{li2020variance} has been proposed to solve the nonsmooth nonconvex finite-sum optimization.
-More recently, \cite{huang2022bregman} effectively applied the mirror descent method to regularized reinforcement learning.
+Bregman distance-based method (\emph{a.k.a}, mirror descent method) \cite{censor1992proximal,beck2003mirror} is a powerful optimization tool because it uses the Bregman distance to fit the geometry of optimization problems.
+Bregman distance was first proposed in \cite{bregman1967relaxation}, and later extended in \cite{censor1981iterative}. \cite{censor1992proximal} introduced the first proximal minimization algorithm with Bregman function. \cite{beck2003mirror} studied the mirror descent for convex optimization. \cite{duchi2010composite} presented an effective variant of mirror descent, \emph{i.e.} composite objective mirror descent, for regularized convex optimization.
+Subsequently, \cite{zhang2018convergence} studied the convergence properties of mirror descent algorithm for solving nonsmooth nonconvex problems. \cite{lei2020adaptivity} integrated the variance reduced technique to the mirror descent algorithm for stochastic convex optimization.
+The variance-reduced adaptive stochastic mirror descent algorithm \cite{li2020variance} was proposed to solve the nonsmooth nonconvex finite-sum optimization.
+More recently, \cite{huang2022bregman} studied Bregman gradient methods for policy optimization.